ishtartec/CDF-Workshop/README.md

 - You were sent a PEM and a PPK.

-- Use putty to connect to your node using the ppk key:
+- Use Putty to connect to your node using the ppk key:
   - Connection > SSH > Auth > Private key for authentication > Browse... > Select cdf.ppk
 ![Image](https://raw.githubusercontent.com/tspannhw/CDF-Workshop/master/putty.png)

-- Create a new seession called `hdf-workshop`
+- Create a new session called `cdf-workshop`
    - For the Host Name use: centos@IP_ADDRESS_OF_EC2_NODE
    - Click "Save" on the session page before logging in